 20. Boston Children's Museum

-Known as one of the most influential children's museums in the world and the second oldest of its kind, Boston Children's Museum is worth visiting!
+Known as one of the most influential children's museums in the world and the second oldest of its kind, Boston Children's Museum website is worth visiting!
 The museum maintains amazing collections including Americana, Natural History, Global Culture, Native American, Dolls & Dollhouses, and Japanese artifacts.
-The museum has 3 floors and has virtual tours of each available on demand.
+The website has virtual games and activities you can do at home.

 However, if you do opt for going out for the day instead of taking a virtual trip, be sure to check out our post for great experience gifts for kids!